 - Even when tests break, Functionize AI makes astute judgments about what may have gone wrong, and offers you intelligent suggestions for how to fix broken tests — just point, click, and your test is working again.
 You can also review logged records of how machine vision perceived the page-render, so quickly figure out edge cases, such as when a button appears offscreen.

 - We even support Real User QA, which lets you insert specific tests confirming (for example) that critical page elements (such as legal terms, etc.) are being rendered correctly, and perform these tests in your users’ browsers, each and every time a user interacts with the page, data, or transaction in question — alerting you in case of error.
-Thus giving you ultimate assurance that your page is executing correctly.
+Thus giving you the ultimate assurance that your page is executing correctly.

 Functionize executes tests in the cloud, using autonomous bots, and accessing natively emulated browsers — all of which scales on demand.
 You get reliable test results in minutes, on how your site performs with myriad desktop and mobile browsers and devices.